 Adam has spoken at a number of events for companies and organisations such as the World Health Innovation Summit, Public Service & Criminology Conference and British Association for Counselling & Psychotherapy.
 He has also given a TEDx talk.

-Adam is an ambassador for The Prince’s Trust, Changing Faces and Us In A Bus, Jeans For Genes and The Childhood Tumour Trust, and he won a RADAR Award and a Diana Award for his campaigning work.
+Adam is an ambassador for The Prince’s Trust, Changing Faces and Us In A Bus, Jeans For Genes and The Childhood Tumour Trust.
+He also won a RADAR Award and a Diana Award for his campaigning work.
 Adam was named in The Shaw Trust Power 100 List of 2020 – a list of the UK’s most influential disabled people.

 Television & Radio credits